narekboghozian/power_tree_calc/README.md

 - Add 'poe' - power over ethernet node type.
 This will allow ethernet cable classes rather than gauge sizes to be used.
 - Add template nodes so no need to repeat listing for modules used multiple times
 - Power profile support
+	- Time constant support
+	- Convolution to find peak power spikes
 - Add 'path_dcr' as alternative to distance.
 - Add 'gauge' so path dcr can be calculated from that instead of default loss parameters in config.
 - Add 'current' option for clients if necessary.
 Will either use last declared voltage on path or something else...
 - Add more node types (as needed)
 - Add DC / DC Converter efficiency curve feature
 - Separate into descriptions & comments?
-- Stop ignoring voltage drop
+- Stop ignoring voltage drop?
 - Allow sys file specific overrides to config stuff
+- Make it object oriented